semuconsulting/PyGPSClient/README.md

 ```

 Multiple commands can be concatenated on a single line.
 Illustrative examples are shown in the sample [pygpsclient.json](https://github.com/semuconsulting/PyGPSClient/blob/master/pygpsclient.json#L188) file.

+The [Configuration Command Load/Save/Record facility](#configuration-command-loadsaverecord-facility) can also be used to import recorded configuration command sequences into the presets section of the json configuration file.

 ---
 ## <a name="cli">Command Line Utilities</a>